com-lihaoyi/Ammonite/internals-docs/packages.md

 - `ammonite`: the main Ammonite REPL

-- `ammonite.shell`: an extension package for the Ammonite REPL to configure it for use as a system shell: a cwd-based-prompt, file-path-autocomplete, etc.
+- `ammonite.shell`: an extension package for the Ammonite REPL to configure it for use as a system shell: a pwd-based-prompt, file-path-autocomplete, etc.

 - `ammonite.sshd`: spin up an Ammonite server in any existing process you can connect to via SSH